IMIO/server.dmsmail/README.txt

 This buildout relates the configuration of the application zope instance of the CommunesPlone central server.

 The main config file is buildout.cfg.
-Is is empty by default.
+Is is in development mode by default (dev.cfg).
 It's necessary to call in it a subconfig file name: dev.cfg, prod.cfg, ...

 The included external products are listed in cfg file: